sirrw-2022/sirrw-2022.github.io/_pages/invited-speakers.md

 			</div>
 			<h3><a href="https://www.iit.it/people/agnieszka-wykowska">Prof. Agnieszka Wykowska</a></h3>
 			<p>Professor at Instituto Italiano di Tecnologia (IIT)</p>
-            <p>*From Neuroscience to Social Robots – What Have We Learned About The Human Brain in Human-Robot Interactions*</p>
+            <i>From Neuroscience to Social Robots – What Have We Learned About The Human Brain in Human-Robot Interactions</i>
         </div>
 	</div>
 	<div style="display: inline-block;padding: 20px;">